Mostafa-ElMonateh/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 - 1-isdigit.c has a function checks for a digit (0 through 9).
 - 2-mul.c has a function that multiplies two integers.
 - 3-print_numbers.c has a function that prints the numbers, from 0 to 9, followed by a new line.
+- 4-print_most_numbers.c has a function that prints the numbers, from 0 to 9, not 2 and 4, followed by a new line.